simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 ```

-Here we define a method `predict_proba` to predict the probability of success given the samples $X$:
+Next we define a method `predict_proba` to predict the probability of success given the samples $X$.

 ```python